keirthana/anbox-cloud-docs/explanation/performance.md

 (sec-client-devices)=
 ## Client devices

-In addition to optimising the performance of your Anbox Cloud deployment, you must also make sure that the client devices that access it can fully utilise its capabilities.
+In addition to optimizing the performance of your Anbox Cloud deployment, you must also make sure that the client devices that access it can fully utilize its capabilities.

 All client devices that access an Anbox Cloud deployment must be capable of low-latency video decoding.
 They must also use a compatible version of Android WebView (version 90 at the minimum, and ideally the latest stable release).

 Furthermore, the network connection is crucial.
-When implementing your applications, you must take into account what kind of connection the client devices will usually have (for example, 4G, 5G or WiFi), so that you can optimise the network traffic that your applications require.
+When implementing your applications, you must take into account what kind of connection the client devices will usually have (for example, 4G, 5G or WiFi), so that you can optimize the network traffic that your applications require.

-Also make sure to optimise the network path from the Anbox Cloud server to the client devices.
-This optimisation could be very specific to your use case.
+Also make sure to optimize the network path from the Anbox Cloud server to the client devices.
+This optimization could be very specific to your use case.
 For public clouds, it often means choosing the region that is located closest to the end users.
 When using a bare metal installation, you should deploy servers that are geographically close to the end users.
 There might also be other solutions depending on the network service route.

 ## Related topics